timiogunmakin/misk-homl/README.md

 -	Stacking / super learners
 -	And more!

-This module will teach students how to build and tune these various models with R packages that have been tested and approved due to their ability to scale well (i.e. glmnet, ranger, xgboost, h2o).
+This module will teach students how to build and tune these various models with R and Python packages that have been tested and approved due to their ability to scale well (i.e. glmnet, ranger, xgboost, h2o, scikit-learn).
 However, the motivation in almost every case is to describe the techniques in a way that helps develop intuition for its strengths and weaknesses.

 ## Learning Objectives

 This module will step through the process of building, visualizing, testing, and comparing supervised models.
-The goal is to expose you to building machine learning models in R using a variety of packages and model types.
+The goal is to expose you to building machine learning models using a variety of algorithms.
 By the end of this module you should:

 * Understand how to apply an end-to-end modeling process that allows you to find an optimal model.
 * Be able to properly pre-process your feature and target variables.